 Application for admission into the Doctor of Philosophy program is processed through the doctoral programs committee.
-(Applicants must submit an application to the doctoral programs committee on a form which may be obtained from the office of the associate dean of doctoral programs.)
+Applications may be obtained through the admissions office.
 A non-refundable admission fee of \$50.00 must accompany the application form.
 The application must be submitted by February 15 in order to begin seminar work in August and by September 1 to begin seminar work in January.
 Students are not fully admitted into the Doctor of Philosophy program until written acceptance is issued by the associate dean of doctoral programs.